-Re-Entrancy
+# Re-Entrancy

-Reentrancy is a vulnerability in smart contracts that occurs when a contract calls an external contract and the external contract calls back into the original contract before the original contract has completed its execution.
+`Reentrancy` is a vulnerability in smart contracts that occurs when a contract calls an external contract and the external contract calls back into the original contract before the original contract has completed its execution.
 This can create a loop where the same function is executed repeatedly, potentially leading to unintended consequences such as transferring more funds than intended, locking up the contract, or other unexpected behavior.

-Types of Re-Entrancy Attacks
+### Types of Re-Entrancy Attacks <a href="#types-of-re-entrancy-attacks" id="types-of-re-entrancy-attacks"></a>

 **1. Single-Function Reentrancy :** This type of attack occurs when a single function in a contract is called multiple times before the previous call completes which we have already discussed above.